 If you have a pond or marshy area on your property Mallards might be attracted to your backyard.
 Occasionally, Mallards have been known to show up in people’s swimming pools.

-Consider putting up a nest box to attract a breeding pair.
+Consider putting up a nest structure to attract a breeding pair.
 Make sure you put it up well before breeding season.
-Attach a guard to keep predators from raiding eggs and young.
-Find out more about nest boxes on our Attract Birds pages.
-You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.
+Find out more about providing nest structures on our Attract Birds pages.
+You'll find plans for building a nest structure of the appropriate size on our All About Birdhouses site.